theuser27/nested_enum/README.md

 Any enum value that is itself an enum is regarded as an `Inner` type of the parent's subtypes.
 On the other hand any enum value that doesn't have any children is an `Outer` type.
 And finally `All` refers to all subtypes.
 All functions inside a `nested_enum` can take an argument to choose between subtypes of that enum.

 ### Miscelaneous Information
- * You can define `NESTED_ENUM_DEFAULT_ENUM_TYPE` before including the header to change the default enum type from `std::int32_t`
+ * You can change `NESTED_ENUM_DEFAULT_ENUM_TYPE` macro define to change the default enum type from `std::int32_t`
  * If an enum value doesn't need to be specialised simply passing in `()` will explicitly default it.
 If any of the sections have only one argument, the parentheses can be omitted
  * If not specified, the default linked_type is `void`
  * Enums are not default constructible in order to avoid situations where 0 is not a valid enum value
  * Because enums are just structs, they can be forward declared
- * Defered types that are still not declared by the time a function that checks them in some way (i.e. any of the recursive functions), will be taken as `Outer`
+ * Defered types that are still not declared by the time a function that checks them in some way (i.e. any of the recursive functions), will be taken as `Outer` types

 ## Function Examples (also on [godbolt](https://godbolt.org/z/xxo63x63o))
  - Basic enum/reflection operations